 Trigger Warning, this post talks about physical and emotional abuse.

-The person I am today is so far removed from the person I was a few years ago, I was broken, alone, trapped and invisible and had let myself become the very definition of a “psycho” girlfriend, forever chasing the highs, only to live wth extreme lows.
+The person I am today is so far removed from the person I was a few years ago.
+I was broken, alone, trapped and invisible and had let myself become the very definition of a “psycho” girlfriend, forever chasing the highs, only to live with extreme lows.
 However I am no longer that person, I am greeted by such amazing emails and messages from you all asking how I am so happy, which is why, it’s time to share.

-I became the very definition of a psycho girlfriend, a term I hate being used but can relate.
-The funny thing is that version of me never existed before that relationship and it’s never reared its ugly head again.
-The difference is trust, without it you have nothing, you turn into a detective and fight with your very own instinct everyday.
+I became the very definition of a psycho girlfriend, a term I hate but can relate to.
+The funny thing is, that version of me never existed before that relationship and it’s never reared its ugly head again.
+The difference is trust.
+Without it you have nothing, you turn into a detective and fight with your very own instinct every day.
 What actually upsets me most today is that there are women out there who will only know of me as ‘that psycho ex’ and that there are so many other women out there being branded the same.

-It’s crazy to think how much I let one person change me and even more upsetting to think that even at my lowest I would still do everything I could to make sure he was ok, even if I was broken on the floor.
-I lost friends, male and female, confidence in my appearance but more importantly confidence in my personality, I was made to feel like I was the flirty one and that it was my fault that he had no trust in me, I felt like like I was letting him down, that it was me who didn’t deserve him.
+It’s crazy to think how much I let one person change me and even more upsetting to think that even at my lowest, I would still do everything I could to make sure he was ok, even if I was broken on the floor.
+I lost friends, male and female, confidence in my appearance but more importantly confidence in my personality.
+I was made to feel like I was the flirty one and that it was my fault that he had no trust in me.
+I felt like I was letting him down, that it was me who didn’t deserve him.

-My weeks had a pattern, he would love me on a Sunday and then slowly destroy me by the Wednesday, leaving my lying awake all night without contact, only for him to come home drunk and filled with anger.
-Every Thursday I would find myself in tears as someone on the internet tagged me in a photo of him with someone else or forwarded me sexts, it had to stop.
+My weeks had a pattern, he would love me on a Sunday and then slowly destroy me by the Wednesday, leaving me lying awake all night without contact, only for him to come home drunk and filled with anger.
+Every Thursday I would find myself in tears as someone on the internet tagged me in a photo of him with someone else or forwarded me sexts.
+It had to stop.

 Photo credit: The incredible Alex Cameron.